kagisearch/kagi-docs/docs/kagi/ai/llm-benchmark.md

 | MistralProvider('open-mistral-nemo')     | 4135   | 0.00323        | 0.65               | 82.65              | 22.00%   |
 | OpenAIProvider('gpt-3.5-turbo')          | 1569   | 0.01552        | 0.51               | 45.03              | 22.00%   |

+As models get more advanced and to prevent leaking test to training data, we periodically update the benchmarks with harder questions to have reasonable distribution of model scores.

 ## Benchmark details

 The benchmark is meant to be hard so we can reasonably evaluate current capabilities of LLMs.